laldemar/tatou/README.md

 ### Report
 All project artifacts are stored in a shared Google Drive folder for accessibility and verification purposes.

-The folder is organised per group member and contains logs, test results, and supporting files that demonstrate each specialisation’s outputs.
+The folder is organised per group member and contains logs, test results, and supporting files that demonstrate each specialisation’s outputs

 ## Instructions